← The Journal

 The idea was simple: what if the app knew what you were about to hear and set itself up before the first beat?
 Not after 30 seconds of playback.
 Before the drop.

 The result isn't a number.
 It's a profile.
-A jazz trio at 100 BPM with sparse low-end needs a completely different curve than a hyperpop track at 178 BPM with a distorted 808.
+A jazz trio needs a completely different curve than a hyperpop track with a distorted 808.
 The model knows the difference.

 The presets aren't random